team-entomophobia/Project-Insect-Canivore/README.md

 <img src = "https://github.com/team-entomophobia/Project-Insect-Canivore/blob/bd0a483726bc3e71d7e46ceb4c920ab7b67d65a3/chart_image/bar_chart_scientific_name.png" width = "700")>
 </div>

-- According to the graph, _harmonia axyridis_ and _coleomegilla maculata_ are the specicies recorded the most.
+- According to the graph, _harmonia axyridis_ and _coleomegilla maculata_ are the species recorded the most.
 - Most of the species in this project can be found in Illinois and Iowa.
 However, some species such as _hyperaspis undulata_ or _anatis mali_ can be found in certain states such as Kansas or Minnesota.

 4. t-test with average number of ladybugs found per year: